mseyfi/mseyfi.github.io/posts/VLM/BLIP.md

 #### **1. Image Encoder**

-The image encoder^\primes job is to convert an image into a sequence of numerical representations (embeddings) that the rest of the model can understand.
+The image encoder's job is to convert an image into a sequence of numerical representations (embeddings) that the rest of the model can understand.

 *   **Model Used:** BLIP uses a **Vision Transformer (ViT)**, which was pre-trained on ImageNet.
 *   **Process:**